Frequently Asked Questions

 Please feel free to bring along accessories or props that feel meaningful to include in your tintype session.

-• Your tintype will be varnished, which helps protect the image over time.
-While this layer offers durability, tintypes are still delicate and should be handled with care.
+• Your tintype will be varnished, which helps protect the image from moisture and physical abrasion.
+While this layer offers durability, tintypes are still delicate and should be handled and stored with care.

 Handling

-Avoid touching the image surface with bare hands.
-Oils from your skin can leave fingerprints.
-Always handle your tintype by the edges.
+Always handle a tintype by the edges.
+Avoid touching the image surface with your bare hands, as oils from your skin can degrade the varnish and leave fingerprints.

 Cleaning

-Only clean if absolutely necessary.
-To remove dust, use a soft, clean brush or microfiber cloth to gently sweep particles away.
+Tintypes are ideally framed behind glass or stored in the provided acid-free sleeve to prevent dust from accumulating on the surface.
+Clean only if absolutely necessary.
+To remove dust, use canned air or a soft, clean brush or microfiber cloth to gently sweep particles away.
 Do not rub the surface or use any cleaning solutions, as these can damage the varnish and the image.

-Framing is a great way to protect your tintype over time.
-I recommend using a mat or spacers to keep the glass from directly touching the surface of the tintype.
+Framing your tintype behind glass is a great way to keep it dust-free and safe over time.
+I recommend using a mat or spacers to keep the glass from directly touching the tintype’s surface.